WeblateOrg/weblate/docs/user/checks.rst

 Missing plurals
 ~~~~~~~~~~~~~~~

-*Some plural forms are not translated*
+:Summary: Some plural forms are not translated
+:Scope: translated strings
+:Check class: ``weblate.checks.consistency.PluralsCheck``
+:Flag to ignore: ``ignore-plurals``

 Checks that all plural forms of a source string have been translated.
 Specifics on how each plural form is used can be found in the string definition.